ericwhyne/open-catalog-generator/README.md

 ================================
 All json files named below are contained in the open-catalog-generator/darpa_open_catalog/ directory.
-All py files named below are contained in the open-catalog-generator/scripts/ directory. for example purposes, lets name the new tab "Examples"
+All py files named below are contained in the open-catalog-generator/scripts/ directory. for example purposes, lets name the new tab "Items"

 1. Create a json file in the "darpa_open_catalog" directory for every program page that will be displaying the new tab.

-		XDATA-examples.json would be created for the XDATA program, MADCAT-examples.json for the MADCAT program...
+		XDATA-items.json would be created for the XDATA program, MADCAT-items.json for the MADCAT program...

-2. Update the active_content.json and active_content_deployed.json to include the new examples.json file for each program.
+2. Update the active_content.json and active_content_deployed.json to include the new items.json file for each program.

 		{
 				"DARPA Office": "I2O",